 Tom Parker: Inside My Head will air on Channel 4 on Sunday, 10 October at 9PM on Channel 4.
 The concert will follow at 10:30PM on E4.

 You'll be able to watch and catch up on both online via All 4.

 Tom Parker said: "Almost a year ago, my world was turned upside down by my diagnosis.
 It’s been an emotional few months for me and my family, but I’m determined to both fight the disease and fight the terrible situation of the chronically low level of research that goes towards finding a cure and treatment for glioblastoma.

 "In this documentary, as well as exploring the medical and human aspects of this disease, I am determined to raise awareness and raise as much money as we can through the concert to help advance crucial cancer research and develop new treatments."

-The currently untitled feature-length documentary will air as part of Channel 4's Stand Up To Cancer programming.
-The concert will also air on Channel 4.
+The feature-length documentary will air as part of Channel 4's Stand Up To Cancer programming.
+The concert will also air on E4.